Enstone History Society

 As you will all appreciate, there is not a great deal to report this year!

 I would like to take this opportunity of thanking all members of the Committee for continuing to run the Society albeit at a reduced level this year.
-Thanks are due to Julia Boardman, our Treasurer, who manages the finances for the Society and is also Membership Secretary and to Anne Francis, our Secretary who manages our administration.
-Carol Geare is our Editor and produces our Newsletter.
-Her contribution is much appreciated.
-Brian Pennington also deserves our thanks for setting up the bar and organising the sandwiches for our meeting this year in addition to arranging the seating.
+Thanks are due to Julia Boardman, our Treasurer, who manages the finances for the Society and is also Membership Secretary.
+Particular thanks are due to her this year for overseeing the transfer of the Society’s bank account from HSBC to Barclays.
+She spent many hours on the phone to HSBC whose competence and cooperation were sadly lacking.
+Thanks also to Anne Francis, our Secretary who manages our administration and to Carol Geare who is our Editor and produces our Newsletter.
+Both their contributions are much appreciated.
+Brian Pennington also deserves our thanks for setting up the bar and organising the sandwiches for our meetings this year in addition to arranging the seating.
 Pam Foxhall continued to provide support for which I thank her.